How to Introduce Yourself in an Interview

 5. Say who you are and thank the interviewer

 For example, you might say something like ‘I'm Stephen Mahoney.
 Thanks for taking the time to chat with me today about your vacant accountant role'.
 This greeting gives all the information your interviewer needs and shows that you appreciate that their time is valuable.
-Showing this understanding further helps build a rapport between you.
+This can help build further rapport between you.

 The interviewer will likely introduce themselves as well.
 Tell them it's nice to meet them, using their name in your address.
 If they use their full name, give a more formal greeting with their title and surname.
 If they only use their first name, you can feel free to do the same.
 Repeating the person's name back shows you are paying attention while reinforcing their name in your mind.